 There’s no single solution here but the renowned FSH guideline suggests a number of hormonal options that include

-- MHT (estrogen-only) with the Mirena Intrauterine device.
+- MHT (estrogen-only) with the Progestogen Intrauterine device.

 - MHT (combined) with the progesterone-oral contraceptive pill.